librallu/dogs/README.md

 - [X] Bounding decorator: measures dual bounds
 - [X] LDS decorator: limits the exploration of the tree to the nodes with few discrepancies
 - [X] PrefixEquivalence dominance decorator: implements prefix equivalence dominances
-- [X] Pruning combinator: prunes nodes that are dominated by the best-known solution
+- [X] Pruning decorator: prunes nodes that are dominated by the best-known solution
-- [X] Statistics combinator: reports various statistics of the search
+- [X] Statistics decorator: reports various statistics of the search

-### TODO
+### What's next?

 - [ ] replace display_statistics by a function that displays statistics from export_stats (json format)